 Clearly, the MSC legislation was very effective, as composite companies were rendered unviable overnight.

-Although IR35 and the MSC rules are separate pieces of legislation, the effect – if caught – is the same, from a tax point of view.
+Although IR35 and the MSC rules are separate pieces of legislation, the effect, if caught, is the same, from a tax point of view.
 All of your income will be subject to PAYE and NICs.

 You can access the full list of HMRC’s MSC-related documents in ESM3500.